CompanyMood/api-documentation/source/includes/_companies.md

-mood_creation_reminder_on           | Weekday for mood creation reminder notification mood_creation_reminder_on_hours     | Hour for the mood creation reminder notification mood_creation_reminder_on_weeks     | Week for the mood creation reminder notification
+mood_creation_reminder_on           | Weekday for mood creation reminder notification mood_creation_reminder_on_hours     | Hour for the mood creation reminder notification mood_creation_reminder_on_weeks     | Week for the mood creation reminder notification allow_anonymous_suggestions         | Is it allowed to create anonymous suggestions for this company?
+If false, all suggestions will be created with `not_anonymous` set to true.

 ## Update a company